-Why Visit Tokyo in April?
+Why visit in April?

 One thing to note is that the end of April marks the start of Golden Week, a string of national holidays that send the Japanese all around the country to explore.
 It’s generally not a great time to travel throughout Japan as accommodation availability drops while prices climb even higher.

-Why Visit Tokyo in November?
+Why visit in November?